SoftDevHoldingsBPO/adamo-services-webpage/docs/ROUTE_PROTECTION.md

 **What happens:**
 1. Full-page loader appears instantly
-2. Checks localStorage for authentication
+2. Calls `/auth/authorize` endpoint to verify session
 3. **If authenticated** → Shows page content
 4. **If not** → Redirects to home (`/`)